SamuelMathieu-code/LaScaMolMR.jl/docs/src/index.md

 ### Provide inputs

-These functions allows users to specify the inputs formats.
+These functions allow users to specify the input formats.
 The QTL summary statistics can be united in a single file or divided by exposure, chromosome or both.

-For the sake of simplicity, we consider a genetic association study as a GWAS when a single phenotype was studied and a QTLSudy otherwise.
+For the sake of simplicity, we consider a genetic association study as a GWAS when a single phenotype was studied and as a QTLStudy otherwise.

 ```@docs
 GenVarInfo